The Journey of Canadian Wheat

 Milling process

-Canadian mills use state-of-the-art milling methods and technology, but it’s important to recognize that even through hundreds of years, milling remains a simple, mechanical process that transforms wheat kernels into various kinds of flours.
+Canadian mills use state-of-the-art milling equipment and technology, but it’s important to recognize that even through hundreds of years, milling remains a simple, mechanical process that transforms wheat kernels into various kinds of flours.
 This involves rolling, grinding and sifting into the component parts of bran, germ and endosperm.
 Different wheat flours are made from a ratio of these parts, and have different applications.
-The most common are whole grain whole wheat, whole wheat flour and white enriched wheat flour, known as all-purpose flour.
-See Wheat 101 for a description of the parts of a wheat kernel and a list of flours produced in Canada.
+The most common are whole grain whole wheat, whole wheat flour, and white enriched wheat flour, known as all-purpose flour.
+See Wheat Basics for a description of the parts of a wheat kernel and a list of flours produced in Canada.

-Wheat and wheat flour in Canada are produced by a team of experts, from research scientists and farmers to grain handlers and millers, who follow stringent protocols that ensure food safety and quality.
+Wheat and wheat flour in Canada are produced by a team of experts, from research scientists and farmers, to grain handlers and millers, who follow stringent protocols that ensure food safety and quality.

 Preparation for milling